A former university media communications professor, Sallie, an independent publisher, also writes romantic fiction novels and short stories.

 What decision processes and actions do people go through prior to purchasing and using products and/or services?
-Steps involved in consumer buying behavior is the focus of this Hub.
+The steps involved in consumer buying behavior are the focus of this article.
 What do consumers think about before making the purchases they make?
 What emotional, physiological, and social factors influence consumer purchases?

 It is important for those who market products and services to be concerned about the buying behavior of the ultimate consumer.
-When I taught courses in marketing and advertising principles, as a university professor, I taught that there are three primary reasons why a company needs to analyze consumer buying behavior:
+As a marketing communications professional who also worked as a university professor, during times when I taught courses in marketing and advertising principles, I taught that there are three primary reasons why a company needs to analyze consumer buying behavior:

-- To remain alert and tuned in to consumer reactions to a specific marketing strategy, to find out what types of marketing strategies work with which groups of consumers.
+- To remain alert and tuned in to consumer reactions to a specific marketing strategy and to find out what types of marketing strategies work with which groups of consumers.

 - To be more certain that the marketing mix (product, price, place/distribution, and promotion) is satisfactory.
-By analyzing the what, where, when and how of consumers buying behavior, a company can gain assurance that they are doing all that is possible to satisfy their customers' needs and wants.
+By analyzing the what, where, when, and how of consumer buying behavior, a company can gain assurance that they are doing all that is possible to satisfy their customers' needs and wants.

 - To be better prepared to predict, with greater accuracy, how consumers might respond to future marketing strategies and appeals.

-There are Six Main Stages of the Consumer Buying Process
+Consumer Buying Behavior: Six Main Stages of the Buying Process

 When it comes to making the more "complicated" purchases, there are six primary and distinguishable stages in the consumer decision-making process.
 Keep in mind, however, that the final decision to make a purchase is only one stage of the process, and that not all decision-making leads to a purchase.
 In addition, it is important to note that not all consumer purchase decisions will include all six stages.